jbtubman/dimroom/README.md

     src/geologic
     src/CppUnitTestFramework

-In the `geologic` directory, build the program with
+In the `geologic` directory, create a `build` directory and go into it:

+    $ mkdir build
+    $ cd build

+Create the `Makefile` by running cmake thusly:

+    $ cmake ..

+This will create the file `build\Makefile`.
+Then type

-    make -B all
+    $ make

+This will build the execuable file `dimroom` in the `build` directory.

 To run the tests, in the `geologic` directory, enter the command